Having a tool does not make you an expert carpenter.

 Certain marketing channels can be testing grounds, while others should not be.

 Depending on your unique marketing mix, you and your marketing team can determine your most important communication channels and which are more experimental and auxiliary.

 Design and copy are more than just pretty pictures and grammatically correct words.

 While tools like Chat-GPT, Jasper, and DALL-E may be able to follow a prompt in creating copy and images, they do not have insights into your strategy and may not be able to guide you through marketing best practices, such as frictionless customer experience and brand and design theory.

-I can get a little long-winded on this topic, so to keep it simple, I am here to say: Marketing, branding & communications is a craft.
+I can get a little long-winded on this topic, so to keep it simple, I am here to say that marketing, branding & communications is a craft.
 And, at the end of the day, if you are spending that time learning to be an expert in the tools of this craft, is it taking you away from refining your own business?

 Jackie Awve Marketing is a boutique agency providing branding and marketing services.

 Have questions or need help?
 Schedule a 30-minute complimentary consultation with Jackie.